Abishur Prakash: Career

-In 2010, Prakash co-founded Center for Innovating the Future (CIF), a consulting practice based in Toronto, Canada.
+In 2013, Prakash joined Center for Innovating the Future (CIF), a foresight practice based in Toronto, Canada.
 His work at CIF has been cited by the World Economic Forum, Brookings Institution, the Foreign Policy Research Institute and the Ministry of Foreign Affairs and International Cooperation (United Arab Emirates).
 In 2017, Prakash represented CIF in a public testimony to the Senate of Canada.
-During the 2020 US presidential election, Prakash proposed that technology would be the biggest factor for US-China relations going forward.
-In January 2021, CIF released an annual list where Prakash referred to 2020 as the transition year from "geopolitics governed by oil to one governed by technology.”